AImotion-Bavaria/SmartManPy/docs_core/tutorials.rst

 Using our StateControllers in combination with distributions allows for complex control over the lifecycle behaviour of features.
 This can be used to model data drifts or distribution shifts.
 The StateControllers are relatively generic and would easily allow extensions to other use cases, but we focus on controlling different probability distributions.
-The for our StateControllers was the need for modelling changing behaviour of features depending on their wear.
+The motivation for StateControllers was the need for modelling changing behaviour of features depending on their wear.
 If a machine part (e.g. a bearing) shows signs of wear, it's underlying probability distribution changes slightly.
 In the case of a bearing, this could be modelled using a steadily increasing standard deviation.
 In the following, the different types of yet implemented StateControllers are explained.